 As both a lawyer and educator, Fran has a thorough understanding of, and passion for, civic education.
 Her deep experience, combined with her conviction that art has the unique capacity to engage and inspire us to action, makes Fran a powerful advocate for Honoring The Future.

-Peter Handler, Arts Advisor, is an accomplished artist who has exhibited his furniture at numerous prestigious craft shows, including The Smithsonian Craft Show, where he won “best in show.”
+Peter Handler, Arts Advisor and Co-Founder, is an accomplished artist who has exhibited his furniture at numerous prestigious craft shows, including The Smithsonian Craft Show, where he won “best in show.”
 He is currently creating a series of sculptural pieces collectively titled “The Canaries in the Coal Mine,” drawing attention to the places and wildlife endangered as climate change alters our world.